-Electric guitars are usually a little bit easier to play than acoustics, down to things like string tension and the size of the neck.
-It sounds complicated, but it’s important to get something super comfortable that you’ll never want to put down.
+Besides its versatility, the electric is also easier to play than the acoustic.
+This is down to things such as lesser string tension and the smaller size of the neck.
+We know it sounds a bit complex, but it's an important thing to consider, as your guitar should be so comfortable that you'll never want to stop playing.

-Fortunately, there’s never been a better time to get into playing the electric guitar; you can pick up a good quality guitar amp for under $100/£100, or even plug directly into your Mac/PC or smartphone if you're equipped with the right audio interface.
+In terms of amps, you can grab a good quality guitar amp for under $100/£100, or even plug directly into your Mac/PC or smartphone if you're equipped with the right audio interface and guitar VST.

 Whether you go for electric or acoustic, we’ve prepared a range of the best beginner guitar options that hit the mark in terms of sound, build quality and playability.
-All of the guitars on our list clock in at under $500/£500 (some come in well under that figure).
-Spend any more than this and you’re into ‘serious guitar’ territory, and you may not appreciate the smaller details that make expensive guitars what they are.
+All of the guitars on our list clock in at under $500/£500 - and some come in well under that figure.

-If you’d like some more in-depth buying advice on the best beginner guitars, click the ‘buying advice’ button above.
-If you’d like to get straight to the product guide, then keep scrolling.
+If you’d like some more in-depth info on the best beginner guitars, click our buying advice link here.
+Keep scrolling if you’d like to get straight to the product guide.

 What are the best guitars for beginners?